 How Much Does Coding Bootcamp Cost?

 The coding bootcamp cost varies depending on the program.
-The average is $13,584, but they can range from $7,800 to $21,000.
-For example, IronHack is $11,000, while Codesmith is $17,200.
-Students are encouraged to ask about costs for the programs they might be interested in so they’ll have adequate information to compare programs.
+While the average full-time coding bootcamp in the US costs $13,584, bootcamp tuition can range from $7,800 to $21,000.
+It’s a good idea to ask about costs for the programs you are interested in so you’ll have adequate information to compare programs.
 The cost of coding bootcamp might seem high, but paying for a college degree can be a much costlier investment.

 If the cost seems out of reach, looking into free coding bootcamps might be an alternative.
-Programs that have no cost are typically available to students who meet certain criteria such as particular gender identification, a specific age range, income guidelines, among others, and acceptance may be quite competitive.
+Some free programs are open to anyone, while others require passing one or more tests.
+There are also free coding programs targeted to women, girls, and residents of underserved neighborhoods.
 Some of the free programs offer just basic instruction in coding, while others are more comprehensive.

 Recommended: Are Coding Bootcamps Worth the Money?